Mike's musical career

 Denis McMahon (gtr, vcl), Bob Parker (drums), Mike Fleming (bass), Sue Parker (keys)

 Looking back at my diary, I find that my first meeting with Denis and Bob was at the start of August 2005, then I auditioned with them on the 9th and played the try-out gig with the New Corona Band on the 10th.
-I didn't hear from Denis and Bob for some time and thought I'd been unsuccessful, but it turned out they did want me after all and I first gigged with them on Bonfire Night, 2005, at first as a 3.5 piece band (Sue plays occasional keyboards), and later, after recruiting Martin, as a 4.5 piece.
-More details of the band are on the Breakaway website.
+I didn't hear from Denis and Bob for some time and thought I'd been unsuccessful, but it turned out they did want me after all and I first gigged with them on Bonfire Night, 2005, at first as a 3.5 piece band (Sue played occasional keyboards), and later, after recruiting Martin, as a 4.5 piece.
+Martin later left and we continued as we had begun.

 Second Time Round